burakbasaranb/DevExtreme-dxDataGrid-CRUD-and-Row-Reordering-Example/README.md

         tasks.splice(fromIndex, 1);
         tasks.splice(toIndex, 0, e.itemData);

+        // 1. refresh the list with new order e.component.refresh();

         //-----------------------------------------
+        // 2.
+Then send the new order to the server

         // Create IDs array
         var newOrder = [];
         for (var i = 0; i < tasks.length; i++) {